rizitis/elogind-slackware/README.md

 **But you are on your own if system breaks.**

 I dont think man pages are 100% ok but i dont care so keep that in mind.

+Most of patches are not in use but i left them here...